gaschu95/youtubeChannelVideosFinder/README.md

 							Longest period of time (in days) to retrieve videos at a time for.
 Since the Youtube API only permits to retrieve 500 results, the interval cannot be too big, otherwise we might hit the limit.
-Default: 30 days -q, --quiet           Only print out results.. or fatal errors -v, --verbose         Print out detailed information during execution (e.g., invoked URLs, ...)
+Default: 52 weeks -q, --quiet           Only print out results.. or fatal errors -v, --verbose         Print out detailed information during execution (e.g., invoked URLs, ...)